codingwith3dv/AlgVizard/Readme.md

    * Deletion
    * Searching

-All algorithms has an animated visualization which also includes a commented pseudo code explanation of the algorithm.
+All algorithms has an animated visualization which also includes a commented pseudo code explanation of the algorithms.
 It also specifies the space time complexity of each operation.